bmankowski/10xTranslationsFactory/.ai/10xTranslationFactory-documents/3-prd.md

 ## 1. Product Overview
 The AI-Powered Language Learning Platform is an interactive educational tool that leverages artificial intelligence to generate personalized language learning content and provide immediate feedback to users learning English and Spanish.
 The platform aims to make language learning more engaging, effective, and tailored to individual needs by utilizing AI for text generation, question creation, and assessment in both English and Spanish.
+The application should work in chat form, asking the user formely prepared questions and correcting them by giving meaningful feedback.

 This platform will initially support English and Spanish with a simple set of features that will validate the core concept and provide value to users from day one.
 The MVP will include basic text generation on user-defined topics and selected proficiency levels for English and Spanish, question generation for comprehension practice presented one by one, a text-based answer system, fundamental assessment capabilities, and user authentication with Google OAuth integration.